 Peyronie's disease and DM).
 Conclusion: DM probably exaggerates the fibrotic

 process in Peyronie's disease.
-Diabetic patients with Peyronie's disease have a
+Diabetic patients have a

 higher risk of severe deformity and erectile dysfunction (ED).
 Peyronie's

-disease seems to be a silent consequence of DM and should be actively sought in
+disease seems to be a silent consequence of diabetes mellitus and should be actively sought in

 diabetic men.